The Remarried Empress

 The Remarried Empress is an upcoming South Korean romantic fantasy television series written by Yeo Ji-na and Hyun Choong-yeol, directed by Jo Soo-won.
 Produced under Studio N, it stars Shin Min-a, Ju Ji-hoon, Lee Jong-suk, and Lee Se-young.
 Based on Naver Webtoon of the same name by Alphatart, it depicts Empress Navier, who is divorced by Emperor Sovieshu and remarries Prince Heinrey of the Western Kingdom.
-The series is scheduled to premiere on Disney+ in the second half of 2026.
+The series is scheduled to premiere on Disney+ on November 4 with the first four episodes.

 Synopsis

-Empress Navier is taken aback by her husband's cruel demand for a divorce so he can wed his mistress, but she doesn't give up easily.
+Empress Navier is taken aback by her husband's cruel demand for a divorce so he can wed his mistress, but she does not give up easily.
 Instead, she takes a risk and joins forces with an enigmatic Prince Heinrey from the Western Kingdom in an unlikely alliance.
 Navier will go to any lengths to regain her throne and outdo her ex-husband at every opportunity as she navigates the competitive realm of palace politics and romance.